carbonplan/ndpyramid/README.md

 pyramid.to_zarr('./path/to/write')
 ```

-See the docstrings for more details about input parameters and options.
+See the docstrings and [API documentation](https://ndpyramid.readthedocs.io/en/latest/api.html) for more details about input parameters and options.

 ## license